oscar-foxtrot/PoseBrew/README_en.md

 cd PoseBrew
 ```

-The next command will automatically install dependencies and configure the environment <br>
+The next command will automatically install the dependencies and configure the environment <br>
 (estimated time \~20-30 minutes, disk space \~9 GB):

 ```